nothing-body/Astro_Theme_Simpleblog/README.md

   <a href="./README.zh-CN.md">简体中文</a>
 </p>

-The Live Demo intentionally points to a real completed site.
-Configuration examples continue to use `example.com` and placeholder IDs so the public repository does not expose private deployment data.

 ## Quick Start

 Node.js 22.12 or newer is required. pnpm is recommended because this repository commits `pnpm-lock.yaml`.